 The protest, organized by NYU’s chapter of Students for a Democratic Society, took place outside of Tandon’s Center for Urban Science and Progress and ended in a march across the Brooklyn Commons.
 As demonstrators chanted “Engineering should save lives, not be used for genocide” and “Tandon students we call on you, don’t go work for genocide too,” groups of first-year students walked by.

 NYU spokesperson John Beckman said the university supports the right to “peacefully express dissent,” but expressed concern about recent protest activity on campus.
-“The calls to deprive fellow students of their choice of when and where to work and to prevent researchers from choosing whom to work with are deeply troubling,” Beckman said in a statement to WSN.
+“The calls to deprive fellow students of their choice of where to work and to prevent researchers from choosing whom to work with are deeply troubling,” Beckman said in a statement to WSN.
 “As it has for many years, NYU rejects calls for academic boycotts, because they are at odds with the receipts of the free exchange of ideas and academic freedom.”

 Molly Cheevers — a former Tandon student who documented their hunger strike against the school’s investments in military defense companies last semester — said the school’s culture pressured students to seek internships and jobs with weapons manufacturing companies through career fairs and counseling, and that cohorts of students were often invited to networking meetings and trips as forms of incentive.
 They said the intensity of the recruitment provoked them to withdraw their final year at the school.
 Cheevers is now facing felony charges after the strike, which involved chaining themselves to a bench for 15 days.